 Then the World Wide Web came along.
 It was cross-platform.
 GIF was cross-platform.
 The Web needed a graphics format.
 It seemed like a good match.
 So the web used GIF extensively at first.

-GIF fell out of favor due to its limitations and due to patent issues around its compression method, but never completely went away.
+GIF fell out of favor due to its limitations and because Unisys decided to try to monetize the LZW compression method that it utilized, a problem that also led to the creation of the Unix-like utility gzip.
+But never completely went away.
 While JPEG and PNG often have advantages for still images, GIF remains in widespread use, especially as an animated format.
 Plus the relevant patents expired in 2004, so it can once again be considered an open format.